trivo82/copyable-macro/README.md

 # copyable-macro
-Copyable is a Swift Macro used to bring Kotlin's `copy` functionality to Swift.
+Inspired by the blog https://shopify.engineering/kotlin-style-copy-function-swift-structs by Scott Birksted, Copyable is a Swift Macro used to bring Kotlin's `copy` functionality on data classes to Swift's structs.

 ## Functionality